Reviewing U.S. Global Investors Inc. (GROW)'s and Victory Capital Holdings Inc. (NASDAQ:VCTR)'s results | New Business Observer

 |74.85%

-For the past year U.S. Global Investors Inc. has weaker performance than Victory Capital Holdings Inc.
+For the past year U.S. Global Investors Inc.’s stock price has smaller growth than Victory Capital Holdings Inc.

 Summary